-- Call your child’s doctor right away if your child does not see things as well as before taking this drug.
-Call your child’s doctor right away if your child starts to trip, bump into things, or is more clumsy than normal.
-Call your child’s doctor right away if people surprise your child or if your child feels that things that come in front of him/her seem to come out of nowhere.
+- Call your doctor right away if you do not see things as well as before taking this drug.
+Call your doctor right away if you start to trip, bump into things, or are more clumsy than normal.
+Call your doctor right away if people surprise you or if things that come in front of you seem to come out of nowhere.

-- You will need to have your child’s eyesight checked before starting this drug, while taking it, and for some time after stopping it.
-Talk with your child’s doctor.
+- You will need to have your eyesight checked before starting this drug, while taking it, and for some time after you stop taking it.
+Talk with your doctor.

-- If your child has eyesight problems like loss of eyesight, is at risk for loss of eyesight, or is taking drugs that may cause eye problems, talk with your child’s doctor.
+- If you have eyesight problems like loss of eyesight, are at risk for loss of eyesight, or are taking drugs that may cause eye problems, talk with your doctor.

 - It is used to help control certain kinds of seizures.

 - It is used to treat infantile spasms.